All Products

 3. In the Create Workflow dialog box, select a method to create a workflow, and then select a mode for the workflow.

 CloudFlow allows you to create workflows in standard mode or express mode.
 For more information about the two modes, see Standard mode and express mode.
-For more information about the procedure, see Create a flow.
+For more information, see Create a workflow based on a blank canvas.

 4. Edit the created flow.